duydd25031999/TC_note/Software Development/Introduction_Questions.md

         - Lĩnh vực chuyên sâu: Ecommerce, CRM, Chatbot hỗ trợ khách hàng
         - Kinh nghiệm nổi bật: dẫn dắt team nhỏ, tham gia mentoring, presale
 - English sample answer:
 - I’m a Front-end Developer with over five years of experience, mostly in outsourcing projects.
 - My core technologies are ReactJS, VueJS, TypeScript, RESTful APIs, and Tailwind CSS.
 - I’ve also had experience with back-end tools like NodeJS, Laravel PHP, MySQL, and MongoDB.
 - I often work in projects for Ecommerce, Cloud management, CRM, AI Assitants
 - My last company is CMC Global.
 Beside working as a front-end developer, I have had the opportunity to lead small front-end teams, conduct interview meeting
-    - I also participate directly in presale activities, as a technical advisor for front-end solution
+- I also participate in presale activities, as a technical advisor for front-end solution
-    - My recent project is Bepsin, a AI chatbot for managing server and cloud service.
-It is also the project that I joined to presale
+- My recent project is Bepsin, an AI chatbot for managing server and cloud service.
+It is also the project that I joined to presale process.
+I analyzed customer's beginning idea, designed high-level solution and estimated front-end side for first phase of it.
+- This is the overview of my experience.
+If you want, I can introduce more about my recent project

 # Bespin - Recent Project Overview

 ### Questions